 IP Cameras AXIS or approved To be approved IP cameras must be compatible with UOPD security camera software and selected by UOPD prior to installation.
 Work with UOPD for specific model numbers when putting a project together.
 Camera models should, at a minimum, have built-in analytics capabilities.
 Elevator cameras shall have special consideration and approval.
 Camera Mounts, Adapters, and Accessories To be approved To be approved ALL cameras to include necessary mounts and adapters recommended by manufacturer for the application.
 New camera placements on historic campus buildings should be run through campus planning committee.
-Camera Cable - To be approved Cat6 installed per manufacturer recommendation and best practices that suit the spaces they will be installed per NEC code.
+Camera Cable To be approved Cat6 installed per manufacturer recommendation and best practices that suit the spaces they will be installed per NEC code.
 Follow NTS standard of (2) Cat6 cables per camera location Storage UOPD or FASS IT approved UOPD or FASS IT approved All camera footage stored virtually should retain at least 30 days of storage.
 Additional camera retention can be approved on a per camera or location basis.
-Licenses Coordinate with UOPD/FASS IT Licenses are CFOI and shall be furnished prior to installation of the cameras Milestone Information Corporate Plus - 5-year support option Attach licenses to: Mo1-Co1- 223-01-6C4E6B
+Licenses Milestone Camera License Boring Tool License Coordinate with UOPD/FASS IT Licenses are CFOI and shall be furnished prior to installation of the cameras Every camera requires this license requires a Boring Tool License Milestone Information Corporate Plus - 5-year support option

+Attach licenses to: Mo1-Co1- 223-01-6C4E6B